RyuuXS/Reforestation/README.md

-## Archaeology really is a career in ruins.
+## How does a French skeleton say hello?
+Bone-jour.